 All administrative orders issued for detention, including for the detention of asylum seekers, are issued by the Civil Registry and Migration Department (CRMD), which is under the Ministry of Interior and is responsible for the removal of persons with irregular status.
 The Asylum Service does not issue such orders and can only recommend an asylum seeker is released.

-Throughout 2016, in a number of boat arrivals, Syrian nationals were arrested and charged with illegal stay due to prior entry bans.
-However, for some, the case was withdrawn upon intervention, whereas in other boat arrivals they were convicted and given four-month prison sentences.
 From April 2017 onwards, the practice of arresting and prosecuting Syrian refugees arriving on boats for illegal entry due to their irregular stay in the past has ceased.

 Around the same time, in another case, an Iranian applicant who had spent many years in Cyprus throughout his childhood and had then been returned to Iran with his family, was arrested for violating a re-entry ban when he returned to Cyprus and presented himself to the authorities to submit an application for international protection.
 The Court accepted that the reason of entry was to submit an application for international protection and therefore acquitted him on the charges of illegal entry.

 During the determination procedure to identify the Member State responsible under the Dublin Regulation, the applicant has the right to remain and enjoys the rights afforded to applicants for international protection.
-In practice, if a person arrives in Cyprus and there is a possibility that another Member State is the responsible state then they are considered an asylum seeker and enjoy all such rights and will not be detained for this reason alone.
+In practice, if a person arrives in Cyprus and there is a possibility that another Member State is the responsible for examining their request, they are considered an asylum seeker and enjoy all such rights and will not be detained for this reason alone.
 Although the 2014 detention policy has no reference or information on this, in practice Dublin returnees whose final decision has not been issued yet are not detained.
 For Dublin returnees who have a final decision there is the possibility to be detained upon return, although there have been no cases to indicate the policy.

 The female gender has not been included in the Refugee Law, although this was requested by UNHCR and NGOs during consultations carried out prior to the amendment of the Law.